Top 100 pink wines of Languedoc - Page 6

 Organoleptic analysis of pink wine of Languedoc

-On the nose in the region of Languedoc often reveals types of flavors of peach, earth or tree fruit and sometimes also flavors of citrus fruit, citrus or red fruit.
+On the nose in the region of Languedoc often reveals types of flavors of peach, earth or tree fruit and sometimes also flavors of citrus fruit, red fruit.
 In the mouth in the region of Languedoc is a with a nice freshness.